 Bobcat 863 Problems

 Because you will mostly buy a used skid steer loader, you should be familiar with Bobcat 863 problems.
-Even new loader has problem with seals leaking, so leak should be the first thing to inspect when you are checking up the loader.
-Also pay attention to the operating capacity that we have explained above.
+Even the new loader has a problem with seals leaking, so the leak should be the first thing to inspect when checking up the loader.
+Also, pay attention to the operating capacity that we have explained above.

-Bobcat skid steer loaders tend to feel light in the back, especially if you are getting near to the 1900 lbs. limit.
+Bobcat skid steer loaders tend to feel light in the back, especially if you are getting near the 1900 lbs. limit.
 This problem is not because you use a used loader, but mostly because most Bobcat skid steer loaders feel that way.
-To alleviate this problem, you can either install counterweight on its back or replace the tires with tracks.
-These modifications not only eliminates the problems, but can even increase the loader’s operating capacity limit.
+To alleviate this problem, you can install a counterweight on its back or replace the tires with tracks.
+These modifications not only eliminates the problems but can even increase the loader’s operating capacity limit.